-Verv few discuss the precise issue addressed cases by § 103(b)-whether an actor is liable for contacting a plaintiff when the actor is fully aware of the plaintiff's unusual sensitivity to serious offense.
-However, significant reasons of policy, principle, and coherence with the broader body of tort law support extending offensive-battery liability to such cases.
+Valthough very few cases explicitly discuss this the precise issue addressed by § 103(b)-whether an actor is liable for contacting a plaintiff when the actor is fully aware of the plaintiff's unusual sensitivity to serious offense.
+However, the results in some cases are best explained by the view that an actor is indeed subject to liability if the actor knows of the other's unusual sensitivity to serious offense.
+Moreover, significant reasons of policy, and principle, and coherence with the broader body of tort law-support extending offensive-battery liability to such cases.
 First, an individual's right of autonomy with respect to physical contacts with his or her body historically has been very strongly protected.
 The actor must obtain the plaintiff's consent to a physical contact, even if the actor honestly believes that a physical contact will greatly benefit the plaintiff.
-Second, the individual's right to choose extends even to choices that reflect values not shared by most members of the community, such as unorthodox religious beliefs, unconventional cultural norms, or unusual subjective preferences.
-Thus, courts recognize that a patient who decides against a medical procedure for religious or highly personal reasons nevertheless is entitled to protection against even the good-faith decision of medical personnel to proceed with a treatment that they believe is beneficial to the patient and to which most patients would consent.
+Second, the individual's right to choose extends even to choices that reflect values not shared by most members of the community, such as unorthodox religious beliefs, unconventional cultural norms, or unusual subjective preferences and values.

+Thus, courts recognize that a patient who decides against a medical procedure for unusual,religious or highly personal reasons nevertheless is entitled to protection against even the good-faith decision of medical personnel to proceed in a waywith a treatment that they believe is beneficial to the patient and that to which most patients would consent to.
 It is difficult to square this widely accepted requirement of deference to highly unconventional beliefs about medical treatment with a standard under which plaintiff must show that the contact offended a "reasonable" sense of dignity.

-Third, under § 103(b), the actor is required to know that the plaintiff will find the contact highly offensive. ("Knows" should be understood as the actor's contemporaneous awareness that plaintiff will almost certainly be highly offended.
-See Restatement Third, Liability Torts: for Physical and Emotional Harm § 1(b).)
+Third, under § 103(b), the actor is required to know that the plaintiff will find the contact highly offensive. ("Knows" should be understood as the actor's contemporaneous awareness, to a substantial certainty, that plaintiff will almost certainly be highly offended.
+See Restatement Third, Torts: Liability for Physical and Emotional Harm § 1(b).)
 An actor who knows this will also invariably know that the plaintiff does not consent to the contact.
 Under such circumstances, the actor will ordinarily have no legitimate interest in proceeding to offend the plaintiff.
-Fourth, offensive-battery liability coheres better with the broader body of intentional-tort doctrine if such liability is extended to physical contacts that the actor knows will offend an unusually sensitive or vulnerable plaintiff.
-Thus, § 103(b) is consistent with the tort of assault, which imposes liability when the actor causes subjective anticipation of a contact, even in circumstances where a reasonable person would not have experienced that anticipation.
+Fourth, extending offensivebattery liability coheres better with the broader body of intentional-tort doctrine if such liability is extended to physical contacts that the actor knows will offend an unusually sensitive or vulnerable plaintiff.
+Thus, is also 103(b) is consistent with the tort of assault, which imposes liability when the actor causes subjective anticipation of a contact, even in circumstances where a reasonable person would not have experienced that anticipation.
 See § 105, Comment d; Restatement Second, Torts, § 27.
 And it is consistent with the tort of intentional infliction of emotional distress, which considers, as one factor supporting liability, "whether the other person was especially vulnerable and the actor knew of the vulnerability."
 Restatement Third, Torts: Liability for Physical and Emotional Harm § 46, Comment d.